-Reprinted with permission from Louis Jacobs, The Jewish Religion: A Companion, published by Oxford University Press.
+Reprinted with permission from The Jewish Religion: A Companion, published by Oxford University Press.

-Names and terms
+Names and Terms

 In the Mishnah, the leader is called “one who descends before the chest.”
-(The Ark (where Torah scrolls are kept today] in the ancient synagogue was not built into the wall of the synagogue but consisted of a portable chest containing the Sefer Torah.)
+(The Ark (where Torah scrolls are kept today] in the ancient synagogue was not built into the wall of the synagogue was a portable chest containing the Sefer Torah.)

 Who Is the Ideal Cantor?

-A section in the [16th century code of Jewish law called] Shulhan Arukh (Orah Hayyim, 53) is devoted to the qualities ideally required for a hazan.
+A section in the [16th-century code of Jewish law called] Shulhan Arukh (Orah Hayyim, 53) is devoted to the qualities ideally required for a hazan.
 He should be without sin (comparatively speaking, of course, since no one is free from sin); he should be free of rumors that he had a bad reputation in his youth; he should be a modest man and acceptable to the people for whom he deputizes; and he should have a pleasant voice.
 If such a paragon is not to be found, this source adds, somewhat laconically, that the man chosen should be the most pious and learned in the congregation.
 (For this reason it is customary in Hasidism for the rebbe, the Hasidic master, to act as prayer leader.)
 The hazan should be at least 13 years old and should be male.
 (In many non-Orthodox congregations women cantors are now appointed.)
 Ideally a hazan should have a full beard, but this was later interpreted to mean that he should be of an age when the beard is fully grown, that is, he should be a mature person, who is then acceptable even if he does not actually sport a beard.

 Whose Service: Cantor vs. Congregation

 The rabbinic authorities tended to look askance at hazanim monopolizing the service (and there was no doubt a degree of envy when the hazan, who pleased the congregation with his sweet singing, was more popular than the learned rabbi), but most attempts at curbing the exuberance of the prayer leader were doomed to failure.
 On the whole the people loved cantorial versatility (hazanut).
-Very revealing is the statement in the Shulhan Arukh (O.H.
-53. 11):
+Very revealing is the statement in the Shulhan Arukh (Orah Hayyim, 53.
+11):

 “A shatz who prolongs the service so that people will hear how pleasant is his voice, if it is because he rejoices in his heart that he is able to praise God with his sweet voice, let a blessing come to him, provided that he offers his prayers in a serious frame of mind and stands in God’s presence in awe and dread.
 But if his intention is for people to hear his voice and he rejoices in this, it is disgraceful.
 Nevertheless, it is not good for anyone to prolong the service unduly, because this imposes a burden on the congregation.”